bitcoin-dev-project/bitcoiner-intro-to-rust/08_traits_and_reading_bytes.md

 ...
 ```

-The `read` method itself is not actually implemented with any logic.
 You'll notice there's no function body, just the signature.
+It means the `read` method itself is not actually implemented with any logic in the trait declaration.
-The types that "implement" this trait are expected to provide the function logic for any *required* method, or trait methods that have no implementation.
+We expect the types that "implement" this trait to aactually provide the function logic for any *required* method, or trait methods, that have no implementation.

 A trait can also provide other methods that a type can get access to once it has implemented the trait.
 These are known as *provided* methods and are considered *default* implementations since they can also be overwritten.
-You'll notice for example that there is a [`read_exact` method](https://doc.rust-lang.org/std/io/trait.Read.html#method.read_exact) which is implemented with a call to the [`default_read_exact`](https://doc.rust-lang.org/src/std/io/mod.rs.html#558) method.
+You'll notice, for example, that there is a [`read_exact` method](https://doc.rust-lang.org/std/io/trait.Read.html#method.read_exact) which is implemented with a call to the [`default_read_exact`](https://doc.rust-lang.org/src/std/io/mod.rs.html#558) method.
+`default_read_exact` by itself is implemented with a call the the `read` method.

 As long as a type implements the `Read` trait by providing a `read` method, it will have access to these other *provided* methods.
-A type can also choose to override some or all of these *provided* methods as well and have its own implementations.
+A type can also choose to override some or all of these *provided* methods as well and have its own custom implementations (e.g. for performance reasons).

-Now if we look at the `slice` type from the documentation, we can see that it [*implements* the `Read` trait](https://doc.rust-lang.org/std/primitive.slice.html#impl-Read-for-%26%5Bu8%5D) and provides the function logic for the `read` method.
+Now if we look at the `slice` type documentation, we can see that it [*implements* the `Read` trait](https://doc.rust-lang.org/std/primitive.slice.html#impl-Read-for-%26%5Bu8%5D) and provides the function logic for the `read` method.
 Let's take a look at [the source code](https://doc.rust-lang.org/src/std/io/impls.rs.html#235-250):

 ```rust